oasis-tcs/openc2-jadn/jadn-v2.0.md

 ###### Figure 4-2 -- JADN Schema: Types

-As shown in [Figure 4-2](#figure-4-2----jadn-schema-types) each type definition has five elements:
+Each type definition has five elements:

 1. **TypeName:** the name of the type being defined
 2. **CoreType:** the JADN built-in type of the type being defined